Gerry Adams: President of Sinn Féin

 Many republicans had long claimed that the only legitimate Irish state was the Irish Republic declared in the 1916 Proclamation of the Republic.
 In their view, the legitimate government was the IRA Army Council, which had been vested with the authority of that Republic in 1938 (prior to the Second World War) by the last remaining anti-Treaty deputies of the Second Dáil.
-In his 2005 speech to the Sinn Féin Ard Fheis in Dublin, Adams explicitly rejected this view.
+In his 2005 speech to the Sinn Féin ardfheis in Dublin, Adams explicitly rejected this view.
 "But we refuse to criminalise those who break the law in pursuit of legitimate political objectives. ...
 Sinn Féin is accused of recognising the Army Council of the IRA as the legitimate government of this island.
 That is not the case.
 [We] do not believe that the Army Council is the government of Ireland.
 Such a government will only exist when all the people of this island elect it.
 Does Sinn Féin accept the institutions of this state as the legitimate institutions of this state?
 Of course we do."

 As a result of this non-recognition, Sinn Féin had abstained from taking any of the seats they won in the British or Irish parliaments.
-At its 1986 Ard Fheis, Sinn Féin delegates passed a resolution to amend the rules and constitution that would allow its members to sit in the Dublin parliament.
+At its 1986 ardfheis, Sinn Féin delegates passed a resolution to amend the rules and constitution that would allow its members to sit in the Dublin parliament.
 At this, Ruairí Ó Brádaigh led a small walkout, just as he and Sean Mac Stiofain had done sixteen years earlier with the creation of Provisional Sinn Féin.
-This minority, which rejected dropping the policy of abstentionism, now distinguishes itself from Sinn Féin by using the name Republican Sinn Féin (or Sinn Féin Poblachtach), and maintains that they are the true Sinn Féin.
+This minority, which rejected dropping the policy of abstentionism, now distinguishes itself from Sinn Féin by using the name Republican Sinn Féin, and maintains that they are the true Sinn Féin.

-Adams' leadership of Sinn Féin was supported by a Northern-based cadre that included people like Danny Morrison and Martin McGuinness.
+Adams's leadership of Sinn Féin was supported by a Northern-based cadre that included people like Danny Morrison and Martin McGuinness.
 Over time, Adams and others pointed to republican electoral successes in the early and mid-1980s, when hunger strikers Bobby Sands and Kieran Doherty were elected to the British House of Commons and Dáil Éireann respectively, and they advocated that Sinn Féin become increasingly political and base its influence on electoral politics rather than paramilitarism.
 The electoral effects of this strategy were shown later by the election of Adams and McGuinness to the House of Commons.